dougeby/IntuneDocs/intune/kiosk-settings-windows.md

   - **Add Store app**: Select **Add a store app**, and choose an app from the list.

     Don't have any apps listed?
 Add some using the steps at [Client Apps](apps-add.md).

+ - **Specify Maintenance Window for App Restarts**: Default is "Not Configured," select "Require" to check for apps that require a restart to complete installation.

+     If using Kiosk browser or other Microsoft Store for business app, decide how often to check for app updates that require restart in order to complete the application install.
+If not configured, Microsoft Store for Business apps will restart at an unscheduled time 3 days after an app update is installed.

+     - **Maintenance Window Start Time**: Select the date and time of day to begin checking clients for any app updates that require restart.
+The default start time is midnight, or zero minutes.

+     - **Maintenance Window Recurrence**: Default is daily Set how often Maintenance windows for app updates will take place.
+Recommendation is daily to avoid unscheduled app restarts.

 ## Multi-app kiosks